- A way of having things that bring happiness.

 One of the most common examples of stuff being created as an act of service, gift giving, and an expression of love is the Taj Mahal.

-Try This: Quick Quiz: Using Stuff for “Good”
+Quick Quiz: Using Stuff for “Good”

 Join us in this 3 minute activity as we figure out how to pursue your version of the “Dream.”